-As used herein, the "closing level" of the reference asset on any date will be determined based upon the closing level published on the Bloomberg Professional® service

-("Bloomberg") page "SPX <Index>" or any successor page on Bloomberg or any successor service, as applicable, or such date.
+As used herein, the "closing level" of the reference asset on any date will be determined based upon the closing level published on the Bloomberg Professional® service ("Bloomberg") page "MXEA<Index>" or any successor page on Bloomberg or any successor service, as applicable, on such date.
+Currently, Bloomberg reports the closing level of the reference asset to fewer decimal places than MSCI Inc., the sponsor of the reference asset (the "sponsor").
+As a result, the closing level of the reference asset reported by Bloomberg generally may be lower or higher than the official closing level of the reference asset published by the sponsor.

-Initial Level: 3,005.47, which was the closing level of the reference asset on the trade date.
+Initial Level: 1,984.60, which was the closing level of the reference asset on the trade date.

+Final Level:

-Final Level: The closing level of the reference asset on the valuation date.
+The closing level of the reference asset on the valuation date.
 In certain special circumstances, the final level will be determined by the calculation agent, in its discretion.
-See "General Terms of the Notes-Unavailability of the Level o the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes-Marke final level - initial level initial level

-Disruption Events" beginning on page PS-20 in the accompanying product prospectus supplement.
+See "General Terms of the Notes-Unavailability of the Level of the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes-Market Disruption Events" beginning on page PS-20 in the accompanying product prospectus supplement.